ipfs/specs/records/README.md

 // Users provide their own Validator implementations. type Validator func(r *Record) (bool, error)

+// Order is a function that sorts two records based on validity.
+// This means that one record should be preferred over the other.
+// there must be a total order. if return is 0, then a == b.
+// Return value is -1, 0, 1.
+type Order func(a, b *Record) int

 // Marshal/Unmarshal specifies a way to code the record type Marshal(r *Record) ([]byte, error) type Unmarshal(r *Record, []byte) (error)